tpoisot/ms_proba_networks/ms/maintext.md

 In this sub-section, we apply the above measures to a bacteria--phage interaction network. @poul08 have measured the probability that 24 phages can infect 24 strains of bacteria of the *Pseudomonas fluorescens* species (group SBW25).
-Each probability has been observed though three independant infection assays, and can take values of $0$, $0.5$, and $1.0$.
+Each probability has been observed though three independent infection assays, and can take values of $0$, $0.5$, and $1.0$.

 Measure           Binary      Bernoulli trials        Probabilistic